jax-ml/jax/docs/notebooks/host-offloading.md

 +++ {"id": "oW4Qm6E5VOyV"}

-You can implement optimizer state offloading as follows.
+Optimizer state offloading can be implemented as follows.

 ### Setting Up Sharding and Memory Kinds